brijesh-rohilla/local-share/README.md

 Note:

+1. open cmd and type `ipconfig` and note your ip address.
-1. The simply usecase that put your images in `/public/images/[your-image]` folder and run `npm start` in cmd.
+2. The simply usecase that put your files in `/public/FILES/` folder and run `npm start` in cmd. (path in thhis repository)
-2. If you want to use browser after `npm start` you need to type `http://loacalhost:3000` in your browser.

-After compress you can get your file in `public/images-compressed` folder.
+3. in your mobile or other device type url `[ip-address]:3000`.
+4. Files will be accessable to download.